Make Ahead Turkey Gravy Recipe Using Bone Broth

-Today I’m sharing an easy Make Ahead Bone Broth Gravy to top your Thanksgiving Turkey.
-Not only is it delicious…it’s good for you too!
+Today, I’m sharing an easy Make Ahead Turkey Gravy to top your Thanksgiving Turkey and mashed potatoes.
+When you make it with bone broth, your gravy will be delicious and good for you too!

 Stay in Touch with Mary’s Nest

 Subscribe to My YouTube Channel for Traditional Foods Videos (Free) -

 When you subscribe, be sure to click on the notification bell that will let you know each time I upload a new video.

 Subscribe to Mary’s Traditional Foods Newsletter (Free) -